 For a map and directions, see the contact page.

 If we do not answer the phone, we are busy with the animals.
+Please bear with us, the animals already in our care have to be our first priority.

 Please leave a message and we will respond as soon as we are able.
 Before calling you can look on the advice pages for information about what to do when you find an injured, sick or abandoned animal.

 Please DO NOT bring any animals to the hospital without speaking to someone at the hospital first so that we can prepare for the animal or advise you of an alternative if that would be better for the animal, such as a nearer centre.
 Sometimes animals which appear to need help are in fact fine, and we can give advice in these circumstances to avoid taking an animals from the wild if not necessary.
+Unfortunately we are unable to offer a collection service at present.

 How you can help